evertonmj/avrea-video-manager/README.md

 1. At AWS you'll need an EC2 Instance to Apache Web Server and MySQL Database Server.

 2. You'll need the Yii Framework 1.1.
 After you place the framework, alter the index.php file to point the correct path to Yii Framework installation.
+I provide one copy at folder "files".

 3. You'll need to configure the main.php file located on "protected/config" folder and configure the database, the AWS S3 Bucket and the CloudFront keys.